Shooter takes stand in murder trial for killing of Ahmaud Arbery

 Travis McMichael’s testimony could lead prosecutors to more explicitly address race.
 Bryan told investigators that the young McMichael used the n-word after shooting Arbery, and a bond hearing last year featured texts and social media posts that prosecutors said showed the defendants’ racism.

-The now-infamous cell phone video shot by Bryan shows Arbery ahead of him, running down a suburban road toward Travis McMichael, Greg McMichael and their truck.
+The now-infamous cellphone video shot by Bryan shows Arbery ahead of him, running down a suburban road toward Travis McMichael, Greg McMichael and their truck.
 Arbery heads around the vehicle toward the younger McMichael, who holds the shotgun, as Greg McMichael stands in the truck bed.
 A first shot rings out as the vehicle obscures the men.
 More shots are fired as they struggle in view.

 The McMichaels said they recognized Arbery as the man filmed or seen entering an under-construction home several times in the months before the shooting.
 Arbery was not the only person who entered the property, and surveillance footage does not show him taking anything.
 But defense lawyers have said his repeated visits, sometimes at night, drew suspicion.